phackt/stager.dll/README.md

 # stager.dll
-Code from this article: [https://blog.rapid7.com/2018/05/03/hiding-metasploit-shellcode-to-evade-windows-defender/](https://blog.rapid7.com/2018/05/03/hiding-metasploit-shellcode-to-evade-windows-defender/)
+Code from this article: [https://blog.rapid7.com/2018/05/03/hiding-metasploit-shellcode-to-evade-windows-defender/](https://blog.rapid7.com/2018/05/03/hiding-metasploit-shellcode-to-evade-windows-defender/).
+The advantage is that you can embed well known open source payloads and still fly under the radar.

 **HOW TO:**
 Get MSF5 from official repository (master branch - no official release yet at this time for v5): [https://github.com/rapid7/metasploit-framework](https://github.com/rapid7/metasploit-framework)